 There’s that before and after one last time!
 Isn’t she a beaut?
 Although neither brand paid to sponsor this post, I couldn’t possibly recommend Moore & Giles leather more, and as always, Tim over at Phil’s Upholstery did an incredible job bringing our vision for this swanky “new” couch to life.

 Have you ever had an antique couch recovered?
 How long did it take to save up to make your dreams of the perfect sofa come true?
-Because antique furniture is very difficult to recover.
 No matter how long it took, I’m willing to bet that the finished product was well worth the wait—it was in our case, at any rate!